ravens/awesome-telco/README.md

 - [go-SCCP](https://github.com/wmnsk/go-sccp) - Package sccp provides simple and painless handling of SCCP(Signaling Connection Control Part) in SS7/SIGTRAN stack, implemented in the Go Programming Language.
 - [libosmo-sccp](https://git.osmocom.org/libosmo-sccp/) - SCCP Library

+### Dataplane acceleration

+- [OVS](http://www.openvswitch.org) - Open vSwitch is a production quality, multilayer virtual switch licensed under the open source Apache 2.0 license.
+- [FD.io](https://fd.io) - FD.io is a vector processing engine (VPP).
+VPP processes a number of packets in parallel instead of one at a time thus significantly improving packet throughput.
+- [DPDK](https://www.dpdk.org) - DPDK is the Data Plane Development Kit that consists of libraries to accelerate packet processing workloads running on a wide variety of CPU architectures.

 ### Others

 - [Pycrate](https://github.com/P1sec/pycrate) - the successor of the libmich library that is used to encode and decode data structures, including ASN.1 used in cellular protocol.